 - 9.1 Well-kept records are essential to good child protection practice.
-SECAT academies are clear about the need to record any concern about a child or children within our academies, the status of such records and when these records should be shared with other agencies. - 9.2 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
+SECAT is clear about the need to record any concern about a child or children within SECAT, the status of such records and when these records should be shared with other agencies. - 9.2 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
 Whilst the Data Protection Act (2018) places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child or vulnerable adult being placed at risk of harm.
-Similarly, human rights concerns, such as respecting the right to a private and family life would not prevent sharing where there are safeguarding concerns.
+Similarly, human rights concerns, such as respecting the right to a private and family life would not prevent sharing information where there are safeguarding concerns.
 The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children at risk of abuse or neglect. - 9.3 Any member of staff receiving a disclosure of abuse, or noticing signs or indicators of abuse, must make an accurate record as soon as possible noting what was said or seen (if appropriate using a body map to record), putting the event in context, and giving the date, time and location of the incident.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children at risk of abuse or neglect.

+- 9.3 Any member of staff receiving a disclosure of abuse, or noticing signs or indicators of abuse, must make an accurate record as soon as possible noting what was said or seen (if appropriate using a body map to record), putting the event in context, and giving the date, time and location.
 The source of the information should be recorded, as well as a note of other people involved, for example, as witnesses, and there should be a clear distinction between fact and professional opinion.
-All records will be dated and signed, detailing the name and position of the person making the record, and include the action taken.
-This information will be presented to the Designated Safeguarding Lead (or Deputy) who will then decide on appropriate action. - 9.4 All discussions and decisions made, and the reason for those decisions, should also be recorded in writing. - 9.5 Any records related to Child Protection are kept in a confidential child protection file, which is separate from the pupil file.
-All child protection records are stored securely (i.e., in a locked filing cabinet) and confidentially within each academy and are accessible through the Designated Safeguarding Lead (or Deputy).
+All records will be dated and signed, detailing the name and position of the person making the record, and will include the action taken.
+This information is then presented to the Designated Safeguarding Lead (or Deputy), who will decide on appropriate action and record all discussions and decisions made, and the reason for those decisions. - 9.4 Any records related to Child Protection are kept in an individual child protection file for that child, which is separate from the pupil file.
+All child protection records are stored securely (i.e., in a locked filing cabinet) and confidentially and are accessible through the Designated Safeguarding Lead (or Deputy).
 Digital records will be password protected.
-Child protection records will be retained for 25 years after the pupil's date of birth, or until they transfer to another academy/educational setting.

-9.6 In line with statutory guidance, if a pupil transfers from one of our academies to another setting, their child protection records will be forwarded to the new educational setting without delay, separate from their main pupil file.
+Child protection records will be retained for 25 years after the pupil's date of birth, or until they transfer to another school/educational setting. - 9.5 In line with statutory guidance, if a pupil transfers from SECAT to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting without delay, separate from their main pupil file.
 Care will be taken to ensure confidentiality is maintained and the transfer process is as safe as possible.
-We keep a copy of the child protection file until we have confirmation from the receiving academy that they have received it.
-Once we have this confirmation, our copy is shredded other than copies of the specific records that are pertinent to our academy (i.e., not CP Conference reports that are held elsewhere), unless there is a specific reason for us to keep it, which will be recorded (for example, we still have siblings in the academy and the records relate to them too, or there is an ongoing complaint or request for access to records).
-We will also keep a record of having received confirmation from the receiving academy and of the date when we shredded our copy.
+We keep a copy of the child protection file we have confirmation from the receiving school that they have it.
+Once we have this confirmation, our copy is shredded, other than copies of the specific records that are pertinent to SECAT (i.e., not CP Conference reports that are held elsewhere), there is a specific reason for us to keep it, which will be recorded (for example, we still have siblings in the school and the records relate to them too, or there is an ongoing complaint or request for access to records).

+We will also keep a record of having received confirmation from the receiving school and [if relevant] of the date when we shredded our copy.